Bhupendra-Giradkar/CSV_Upload/README.md

 # CSV Upload
 This is simple csv file uploader and view data present in csv data in tabular form.
 <br><br>
-This API made by using HTML, CSS, Javascript, NodeJs, MongoDB, EJs.
+This API made by using HTML, CSS, Javascript, Node.js, Express.js MongoDB, EJs.

 ## How to use?
 Go to  http://localhost:8000/  <br><br>